KelschLAB/NoSeMaze/Documentation/Guides/userGuide.md

 ##### Control Panel (1)

-Control panel for the exeperimentator to start or stop the experiment.
+Control panel to start or stop the experiment.

 ##### Experiment Info (2)